It is easier and quicker to manage request repeat prescriptions via our online service. Simply log in and select an option.

 Sometimes there may be reasons why we cannot issue a repeat prescription for some or all of the items and we aim to always let you know if that is the case.

-Please allow 3 full working days (excluding weekends) for your prescription to be processed before collecting from our Dispensary or your nominated pharmacy.
+Please allow up to 3 full working days (excluding weekends) for your prescription to be processed before collecting from our Dispensary or your nominated pharmacy.

 Help with your Prescription